-7 Now in a nearby place there were lands belonging to the chief man of the island, a kindly provided for us for three days.
+7 Now in a nearby place there were lands

+belonging to the chief man of the island, a man named Publius.
+He welcomed us and kindly provided for us for three days.
 8 It happened that the father of Publius had When Paul went to him, he prayed, placed his hands on him, and healed him.
 9 After this happened, the rest of the people on the island who were sick also came and were healed.
 10 The people also honored us with many honors.
 When we were preparing to sail, they gave us what we needed.